-- 2. broken executable or library i.e. run a binary with the --version flag and compare the result with the module version, - 3. functionality i.e. numerical tests, - 4. performance extensive functionality checking and benchmarking,
+- 1. default version checks if a new installation overwrites the default module file - 2. broken executable or library i.e. run a binary with the --version flag and compare the result with the module version. - 3. functionality i.e. numerical tests, - 4. performance extensive functionality checking and benchmarking, where we currently have functionality and performance tests for a limited subset of our deployed software.